SK-works/eCommerce-AI-Transformation-Playbook/README.md

 **Project goal:** Demonstrate end-to-end AI transformation leadership capability — the ability to assess, prioritise, design, build, govern, and communicate AI initiatives in a real eCommerce operations context.

 All tools used are free tier.
 All proof of concepts are deployed and publicly accessible.

+© Sravanthi Konduru, 2026.
+All rights reserved.
+Please do not reproduce or republish without attribution.